Pratica di Shadowing: How to increase your happiness - Impara a parlare inglese con YouTube

 It's a gift.

-You have no way of assuring that there will be another moment given to you, and yet, that’s the most valuable thing that can ever be given to us, this moment, with all the opportunity that it contains.
+You have no way of assuring that there will be another moment given to you.

 Does that mean that we can be grateful for everything?

-Certainly not.
-We cannot be grateful for violence, for war, for oppression, for exploitation.
+We cannot be grateful for violence,

-On the personal level, we cannot be grateful for the loss of a friend, for unfaithfulness, for bereavement.
+On the personal level, we cannot be grateful for the loss of a friend,

 But I didn't say we can be grateful for everything.

-I said we can be grateful in every given moment for the opportunity, and even when we are confronted with something that is terribly difficult, we can rise to this occasion and respond to the opportunity that is given to us.
+we can rise to this occasion and respond to the opportunity that is given to us.

-So how can each one of us find a method for living gratefully, not just once in a while being grateful, but moment by moment to be grateful?
+So how can each one of us find a method for living gratefully,

 How can we do it?

-It’s a very simple method: Stop.
-Look.
-Go.
+It's a very simple method.

-That’s all.
 But how often do we stop?

-We rush through life; we don’t stop.
+We don't stop.

 We miss the opportunity because we don't stop.

-We have to get quiet.
+We have to stop, we have to get quiet,

-And we have to build stop signs into our lives.
+and we have to build stop signs into our lives.

 And when you stop, then the next thing is to look.